Latest News

 Gold is a good inflation hedge.
 However, the demand for this non-yielding investment tends to decrease when global interest rates rise.
 Rates could stay higher for longer due to a rise in inflation caused by the Middle East war.

-"Gold traders are selecting the daily bearish elements (higher dollars, yields) for the metals on this day.
-Technically, the next price target for June gold futures bulls is to close above a solid resistance level of $5,000", Jim Wyckoff said in a report.
+"Gold traders are choosing to be bearish on this day (higher dollar and yields) for the metals.
+Technically, the next price target for June gold futures bulls is a close above a solid resistance level?at $5,000," Jim Wyckoff said in a report.

 (source: Reuters)